-In general, depending on the breach notification law or the information sharing agreement, a firm may be required to either publicly announce an incident, to report it to other firms participating in the agreement or within its industry sector, to notify affected individuals, and/or to notify the appropriate authorities.
-Currently, most of the existing laws in the US and the European Union require organizations to only report to an authority, with a few other also mandating notification of the affected individuals; e.g., HIPAA for the health sector in the US (see \cite{laube15} for a summary of prominent US and EU laws).
-However, motivated by the aforementioned trend in the newest initiatives in the US (in particular, EO 13691), in this paper, we are primarily interested in information sharing agreements \emph{among firms}, both with and without facilitation by an authority.
-Examples of existing agreements/organizations of this type include Information Sharing and Analysis Centers (ISACs), Information Sharing and Analysis Organizations (ISAOs), the United States Computer Emergency Readiness Team (US-CERT), and InfraGard.
+In general, depending on the breach notification law or the information sharing agreement, a firm may be required to either publicly announce an incident, report it to other firms participating in the agreement, and/or notify affected individuals and appropriate authorities.
+Currenlty, existing laws in the US and the EU require organizations to report to an authority, with many also mandating notification of the affected individuals, e.g., HIPAA for the health sector in the US (see \cite{laube16} for a summary of prominent US and EU laws).
+However, motivated by the aforementioned trend in the newest initiatives in the US (in particular, E.O.
+13691), in this paper, we are primarily interested in information sharing agreements \emph{among firms}, both with and without facilitation by an authority.
+Examples of existing agreements/organizations of this type include Information Sharing and Analysis Centers (ISACs), Information Sharing and Analysis Organizations (ISAOs), and the United States Computer Emergency Readiness Team (US-CERT).
+In particular, existing ISACs include the MS-ISAC (for state, local, tribal, and territorial governments), IT-ISAC (information technology sector), and FS-ISAC (financial services sector).
 Currently, joining and reporting in all such information sharing organizations is voluntary.